Gigaspaces/xap-docs/site/content/xap121/jdbc-driver.markdown

 # SQL to Java Type Mapping

-The GigaSpaces JDBC Driver translates in runtime a Space object into a relational table representation.
+The XAP JDBC Driver translates in runtime a Space object into a relational table representation.

 - All Java class attributes are translated into their corresponding SQL types.
 - Class names are translated into table names.